|

 50th Sessions, 1998

-"Sri Lankas
+"Sri Lanka’s

-gross violations of
+gross violations

-Statute of the International Criminal Court.
-Significantly, Sri Lanka refused to vote in
+under the Rome Statute of the International Criminal Court.

-favour of its adoption - a refusal that is not surprising, given Sri Lankas chilling
+refusal that is not surprising, given Sri Lanka’s chilling record of

-record of crimes against humanity during the past two decades and more.Fifteen years ago, in 1983,
+crimes against humanity during the past two decades and more.Fifteen

-the Sub-Commission
+the

-expressed its deep concern about the
+Sub-Commission expressed its ‘deep concern’ about the

-against the Tamil people and requested the Secretary General to invite the
+violence against the Tamil people and requested ‘the Secretary

-Government of Sri Lanka to submit information on the recent communal violence in Sri
+General to invite the Government of Sri Lanka to submit information on

-Lanka, including its efforts to investigate the incidents and to promote national
+investigate the incidents and to promote national harmony’, and

 |